 - Video Conferencing: Pro Zoom account for online meetings

 - Peer Network: connecting organizers with the NAVEL network, community members and relevant guest speakers.

-- A Facilitation and Peer-Learning Reading List & Resources
+- Facilitation and Peer-Learning Reading List & Resources

-- Regular Check-ins: the program steward is available to organizers throughout the term.
+- Regular Check-ins: the ASSEMBLIES steward is available to support organizers throughout the term.

 - An Information Session: where logistics and knowledge from previous ASSEMBLIES and facilitation practices are shared with organizers.

 - A Peer Group: organizers get to know one another during presentations, info sessions and training, and are connected via a group chat where they can share best practices, tips and resources throughout the term.

 - Promotion: NAVEL promotes the groups through our extended networks.

 - Documentation & Archiving: NAVEL archives and publishes the groups’ research, content and presentations on our website and other online platforms.

-- Public Presentation: NAVEL organizes and promotes a public presentation by the ASSEMBLIES at the end of term, during which groups share learnings with each other as well as the wider community, and have the opportunity to recruit new members.
+- Public Presentation: NAVEL organizes and promotes a public presentation by the ASSEMBLIES at the end of term, during which groups share learnings with each other as well as the wider community.

 The ASSEMBLIES Program Cycle